top of page

 1. Start calling yourself a writer.

-Labels are very important.
-Labels define and categorize our relationships, priorities and conduct.
-The label you place on yourself, sets the framework for how you see yourself and ultimately how the world sees you.
-Naming yourself as a writer sets your intentions and focus.
-It lets the world know that you are a creative above all else, that words matter to you.
+Labels are important.
+Labels define and categorize our relationships, priorities, and conduct.
+The label you place on yourself sets the framework for how you see yourself and ultimately how the world sees you.
+Naming yourself a writer sets your intentions and focus.
+It lets the world know that you are creative above all else- that words matter to you.

 See yourself as a creative writer.
-This shifts the energy of your mindset.
-When you embrace this mindset, you become that person- then like connects and attracts like.
-You'll naturally begin to connect with those like you who can support you and connect you with those who can help you grow.
+This shifts your mindset.
+When you embrace this mindset, you become that person.
+Like attracts like.
+You'll naturally begin to connect with people who can support you and introduce you to those who can help you grow.

 2. Develop a writer’s mindset.

 What is a writer’s mindset?
 Your mindset is how you think and feel about something.
-Therefore, a writer’s mindset is just how you think and feel about writing.
-A writer’s mindset is essential in developing and nurturing your creativity and writing.
-How you think about writing can directly affect your creativity.
-So having a positive relationship with writing and the creative process is important.
+Therefore, a writer’s mindset is how you think and feel about writing.
+A writer’s mindset is essential for developing and nurturing your creativity.
+How you think about writing can directly affect your creativity, so having a positive relationship with writing and the creative process is important.

 How do you develop a writer’s mindset?
-Well, first, you need a keen awareness of the world around you- issues, ideas, conversations, events, etc. What are the things that spark people’s interests and imaginations?
-What gets people talking and most importantly, thinking?
-Viewing the world and reading in between the lines is a learned skill, but it is in between the lines where mostly likely your next story lies.
+First, cultivate keen awareness of the world around you — issues, ideas, conversations, events.
+What sparks people’s interests and imaginations?
+What gets people talking and, most importantly, thinking?
+Viewing the world and reading between the lines is a learned skill, and it’s often between the lines where your next story lies.

-Also, becoming an avid reader is another way to hone your writer’s mindset.
-Reading the works of other with a critical eye is a great way to develop your own skills as a writer, possibly learning new writing styles and jumpstarting your own creativity.
-Basically, the more your read, the more you may want to write and have your own voice be heard.
+Also, become an avid reader.
+Reading the works of others with a critical eye is a great way to develop your skills, learn new styles, and jumpstart your creativity.
+Basically, the more you read, the more you may want to write and have your own voice heard.

 3. Write about things that interest you.

 This one is easy.
-Writing about the things that interest and matter to you should be effortless.
-Find your niche.
-Is it fantasy, historical fiction or maybe its children’s books?
-No matter what it is, find that genre that your passionate about and write about it.
-Immerse yourself in learning everything you can about that genre and then write, write, WRITE.
+Writing about what matters to you should feel natural.
+Find your niche—fantasy, historical fiction, children’s books, whatever it is—and write about it.
+Immerse yourself in learning everything you can about that genre, then write, write, WRITE.

 4. Create a writing routine.

-Writing is not a race, it's a marathon.
-Developing a consistent writing routine can create a pattern of creativity.
-The key is to have writing become part of your day, and not put so much pressure on yourself to create the next masterpiece.
-Let your ideas flow freely, the masterpiece will come.
+Writing is not a race; it's a marathon.
+Developing a consistent writing routine creates a pattern of creativity.
+The key is to make writing part of your day and not put so much pressure on yourself to create the next masterpiece.
+Let your ideas flow freely; the masterpiece will come.

-See my previous post, “5 Tips to Overcome Writing Hurdles” to learn more about creating a pattern of writing overcoming writing hurdles,
+See my previous post, 5 Tips to Overcome Writing Hurdles” to learn more about creating a pattern or writing and overcoming obstacles.

 5. Commit to writing your book…

 …or article or story.
-Whatever it is, make the commitment to release the words trapped inside.
+Whatever it is, commit to releasing the words trapped inside.
 Your voice deserves to be heard as much as anyone else’s.
-As a writer it is your duty to share your voice and ideas with the world.
+As a writer, it is your duty to share your voice and ideas with the world.

 You are a WRITER.
 And as a writer, you owe it not only to yourself but to everyone to unleash your story.